In this article

 Should you get a business credit card or personal credit card?

-To start building business credit, entrepreneurs and founders should apply for a business credit card when they officially start their business.
-As soon as your company matures to the point where consistent revenue is coming in and you have expenses to charge, it’s a good time to open a credit card account.
-Before that, most credit card companies will only approve you for personal credit cards.
-If that’s your situation, use a separate personal card for business expenses and keep receipts for all of your purchases.
+To start building business credit, sole proprietors and LLC founders should apply for a business credit card when they officially start their business.
+Before that, most credit card companies will only approve you for personal credit cards tied to your social security number.
+If that’s your situation, you can use a separate personal card for business expenses and keep receipts for all of your purchases.

 Companies with a more established track record and higher revenue might want to consider corporate charge cards instead of traditional business credit cards.
 These are cards that automate expense reporting and reimbursements.
 Like regular business credit cards, corporate cards report to the business credit bureaus, helping you build credit.